 QUICKER ON THE UPTAKE

 With the up!
-GTI, Volkswagen rekindles the spirit of shopping rockets past.
+GTI, now lightly improved, Volkswagen rekindles the spirit of shopping rockets past.
 Jonathan Crouch checks it out.

 Ten Second Review of the Volkswagen up!
 GTI

 Volkswagen's up!
 GTI takes pretty much all of the hot hatch purity that marks out the Wolfsburg brand's larger Polo and Golf GTI models and distills it into something smaller and more affordable.
 There's a perky 115PS three cylinder 1.0-litre TSI turbo engine, agile handling, light weight and plenty of scope for personalisation.
 Sounds promising.

 I don't remember the original MK1 Golf GTI of the mid-Seventies and I'm almost certain that you won't either.
 However, Volkswagen tells us that most of what made that iconic shopping rocket truly great is brought back to us by its smallest hot hatch model, the up!
 GTI.

 In many ways, it's surprising that there aren't more options for buyers wanting something citycar-sized with a bit of extra zip.
 If that's your bag, then there's the Abarth 500, the smart BRABUS forfour and...
 Well not a lot else.
 Not a lot then for this contender, the Volkswagen up!
 GTI to beat.
 But on paper at least, it looks a pretty complete proposition anyway.
 Volkswagen claims to have lightly revised it but not too much has changed.
 Not too much needed to.